-A. Choosing Outcome (and Predictor) Measures (Variables)
+Choosing Outcome (and Predictor) Measures (Variables)

 Example 1: A study is designed to measure the effect of a medication intended to reduce the incidence of osteoporotic fractures.
 Subjects are randomly divided into two groups.
 One group takes the new medication, the other, a placebo or an existing medication.
 What should be measured to compare the two groups?
 Bone density?

-Percent of subjects who have hip fractures?

-Average number of hip fractures?

-Percent of subjects who have vertebral fractures?

-Average number of vertebral fractures?

-Percent of subjects who experience any fracture?

-Average number of fractures of all kinds?
+Number of subjects having hip fractures?
+Number of hip fractures experienced by subjects?
+Number of subjects who have vertebral fractures?
+Number of vertebral fractures experienced by subjects?
+Number of subjects who experience any fracture?
+Number of fractures of all kinds experienced by subjects?
 More than one of these?
+Something else?